PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interface_Design.md

 **Did you do the full course already?
 Make sure to get the certificate an upload it to GitHub and evidence it in both your worklog and learning log!**

 ## 2) User Interface Design
-**An interface is essentially a means of interaction** between two objects: two stars inferfacing with eachother using gravity or a person; or user, and a computer interfacing with one another using some computerized device.
+**An interface is essentially a means of interaction** between two objects: two stars inferfacing with each other using gravity or a person; or user, and a computer interfacing with one another using some computerized device.
 A User Interface (UI) can be low-fidelity like controlling a electricity generator with some buttons, medium-fidelity like a keyboard and a programming IDE where one has to literally insert and verbalize the commands, or high-fidelity where the user is guided through the functionality the computerized environment provides like a fancy smartphone app or virtual game!
+Note that fidelity is a measure of how the quality of the interaction; whereof visual fidelity is a component which is important but other means of interaction (audio, haptic, movement, etc.) and how interaction takes place (timing, conditions for triggering, consequent effects etc.) are equally important.
-Now that we know what a user inferface is, let's dive deeper into how we can design one!
+Now that we know what a user inferface is, let's dive deeper into how we can design one for our application!

 **Do the full LinkedIn Learning course below and save the certificate to your github and evidence it in your learning- and worklog**